mchristianl/synthetic-reals/README.md

 - [Number.Prelude.QuoInt](https://mchristianl.github.io/synthetic-reals/html/Number.Prelude.QuoInt.html)
 - (`Number.Prelude.QuoQ` comes next)

 ## developments on-top of real numbers

+[UPDATE (12.10.2020): this remains valid but it is currently broken as the supporting layer is being rewritten]

 Not all necessary machinery is already available in the cubical standard library.
-Nonetheless, we provide `record`s for several number types that are [backed by postulates](https://mchristianl.github.io/synthetic-reals/html/Number.Postulates.html).
+Nonetheless, we provide `record`s for several number types that are [backed by postulates](https://mchristianl.github.io/synthetic-reals/html/Number.Postulates.html) [UPDATE (12.10.2020): we have some "real" instance proofs now].
 Ideally these postulates will be replaced by actual implementations from the standard library when they are available.

 Considered number types are ℕ, ℤ, ℚ, ℝ and ℂ. Their operations are abbreviated with a superscript:
 - operations on ℕ are abbreviated with `ⁿ`, e.g. `_<ⁿ_`